CamilaJaviera91/BeamLogAnalyzer/README.md

 ### ✅ Why use this?

-- 🚀 Rapid setup of a log-processing pipeline using Apache Beam.
+- 🚀 Rapid setup of a log-processing pipeline using **Apache Beam**.
 - ✅ Includes validation logic so you don’t just parse logs blindly — you also catch bad/malformed lines.
 - 📊 Produces actionable metrics: counts, response times, endpoint popularity.
 - 🔧 Easily extensible to other log formats or more advanced analytics.